coinbase-samples/prime-cli/README.md

 }'
 ```

 You may also pass an environment variable called `primeCliTimeout` which will override the default request timeout of 7 seconds.
 This value should be an integer in seconds.

+## Usage

 Build the application binary and specify an output name, e.g. `primectl`: